-- Johnson & Wales students must have at least a 3.00 GPA to transfer into the program.

-- International students must have the equivalent of a 3.00 GPA.

-- Freshmen entering the program must have maintained a 3.00 GPA in high school (or equivalent for international students).

-- Associate degree students who want to transfer into the program must have maintained a 3.00 GPA in their degree program.

-- Students transferring into the program

-from another college or university who

-earned a "B" or better grade in required

-honors courses will be awarded credit for

-courses completed, but will be excluded

-from receiving an honors degree.

-- Students must have combined SAT scores of 1000 or higher to be accepted into the program. - Students must maintain a 2.75 GPA through their sophomore year to remain in the program.
+- Johnson & Wales students must have at least a 3.00 GPA to transfer into the program. - International students must have the equivalent of a 3.00 GPA. - Freshmen entering the program must have maintained a 3.00 GPA in high school (or equivalent for international students). - Students transferring into the program from another college or university who earned a "B" or better grade in required honors courses will be awarded credit for courses completed, but will be excluded from receiving an honors degree. - Students must have combined SAT scores of 1000 or higher to be accepted into the program. - Students must maintain a 2.75 GPA through their sophomore year to remain in the program.